Rays vs. Royals Player Props Betting Odds

 Pérez Stats

-- Perez takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is batting .238 with .
+- Perez takes a four-game streak with at least one hit into this matchup.
+In his last five games he is batting .238 with .

 Pérez Recent Games